 As with all other Technion students, students in our faculty study the core subjects of Mathematics, Physics, Chemistry and English.
 Following that, students study programs in accordance with their choice of specialization.
-In undergraduate studies, students choose one of the following seven fields: Mathematics, Computer Science, Technology-Electricity, Technology-Mechanics, Physics, Chemistry-Environmental Science and Biology-Environmental Science.
+In undergraduate studies, students choose one of the following seven fields: Mathematics, Computer Science, Technology-Electricity, Technology-Mechanics, Physics, Chemistry Science and Biology-Environmental Science.
 Depending on what they have selected, students take the appropriate science and technology courses.
-The courses in education include Psychology, Foundations of Education, Teaching Skills and Methods and these are taught parallel to the science and technology subject matter courses.
+The courses in education include Foundations of Education, Teaching Skills and Methods and these are taught parallel to the science and technology subject matter courses.
 Practical work in schools is combined with theoretical studies.
 In the Educational Methods Lab, students gain experience by teaching classes while being videotaped on closed circuit television.
 Graduates obtain a BSc degree in the specific area they have studied and completed, including those studies toward a teaching diploma.

 Another section in the faculty comprises studies towards a MSc and a PhD in Science, Mathematics and Technology Education.
 These studies require the student to carry out a research project and to learn courses in educational research, statistics and the subject matter in which the candidate wants to specialize.
 In recent years a new MSc program was developed (MSc without a thesis), where students can learn toward a degree without having to do research.
-After obtaining their degree, MSc and PhD graduates can serve as science and technology coordinators in high schools, teach at universities and colleges and fulfill functions of educational leadership in teaching centers, in the Ministry of Education Culture and Sport and in the training faculties of industries.
+After obtaining their degree, MSc and PhD graduates can serve as science and technology coordinators in high schools, teach at universities and colleges and fulfill functions of educational leadership in National Teacher Centers, in the Ministry of Education and in the training faculties of industries.
 They can also act as developers of new science and technology curricula and methods of instruction, research and evaluation and in-service teacher training courses.

 The faculty has a specialized library with learning materials, periodical journals and books in all the varied areas of education.